 Does your small business need additional help around the holidays?
 Employing temporary or seasonal workers can be a great way for small businesses to prosper during the holiday months.
 However, appointing temporary seasonal workers is different from hiring permanent workers.
 Temporary employees must possess the skills and knowledge to learn quickly because there’s no time for intensive training.
 Also, the interview process doesn’t have to be as in-depth as it typically is when enlisting permanent employees.
-While you want capable and eager candidates, some aspects of the interview may not be as important if they will only be with your business for a few months.
-However, if you are thinking of hiring seasonal employees on full-time in the future, you should complete in-depth interviews with them before the hiring process is complete.
 Whether the employees you bring on will be temporary staff or if there’s a chance you’ll hire them on permanently, there are some essential facts you should keep in mind when hiring temporary holiday help.

 Essential Advice for Hiring Seasonal Employees for the Holidays and Beyond